 Influenza (flu) is a very contagious viral infection that affects the air passages of the lungs.
 It causes a high fever, body aches, a cough, and other symptoms.
 It's one of the most severe and common viral illnesses of the winter season.
 Most children are ill with the flu for less than a week.
 But some children have a more serious illness and may need to be treated in the hospital.
 The flu may also lead to lung infection (pneumonia) or death.

-Because of the ongoing COVID-19 pandemic, the CDC says getting a flu vaccine is more important than ever to protect yourself and the people around you from flu.
+Because of other illnesses such as COVID-19 and RSV, the CDC says getting a flu vaccine is more important than ever to protect yourself and the people around you from flu.
 Flu vaccines and COVID-19 vaccines can be given at the same time.
 Talk with your healthcare provider about vaccines.

 The flu is caused by flu viruses.
 Flu viruses are divided into 3 types:

 Influenza types A and B. These 2 types of viruses cause widespread illness (epidemics) almost every winter.
 They often lead to more people needing to go to the hospital, and more people dying from the flu.
 Public health officials focus on stopping the spread of types A and B. One of the reasons the flu remains a problem is because the viruses change (mutate) often.
 This means that people are exposed to new types of the viruses each year.

 Influenza type C. This type of virus causes a very mild respiratory illness.
 It rarely causes epidemics.
 It does not have the severe public health impact that influenza types A and B do.

 A flu virus is often passed from child to child through sneezing or coughing.
 The virus can also live for a short time on surfaces.
 This includes doorknobs, toys, pens or pencils, keyboards, phones and tablets, and countertops.
 It can also be passed through shared eating utensils and drinking.
 Your child can get a flu virus by touching something that was touched by an infected person, and then touching their mouth, nose, or eyes.